TheCheese42/realtime-stream/README.md

 # The following are required when using SQLite.
 Do NOT add them otherwise!
 RTS_USE_SQLITE = "1"
 RTS_SQLITE_PATH = "rtstream.db"

+# Optional keys:
+# RTS_NO_SETUP_SQLITE = "1"  # If a newly created SQLite DB should not be set up automatically.
+Usually better to leave this away.
 ```

 ## Usage